 This programme is available either with Instrumental lessons or as an ensemble programme.
-Classes include: Jazz Appreciation, Jazz Musicianship, Jazz Orchestra.
-If you wish to continue with your classical training, members of Jazz Blues can also attend the CYMH orchestra, Blue Choir and Grade 5 Theory.
+If you wish to continue with your classical training, members of Jazz Blues can also attend Choir, Grade 4-5 theory classes, or the CYMH Orchestra.

 THE ENSEMBLE PROGRAMME

 The Ensemble Programme is developed for students taking instrumental lessons outside of the Programme.

 This programme allows students to participate in group activities to further their musical studies, ensuring that all students are able to experience the most important aspect of being a musician – group music-making and playing alongside other musicians.
 Ensemble students will take part in all other aspects of the curriculum, meeting and learning from their peers whilst taking part in the applicable Ensemble sessions, as well as the CYMH Orchestra.